Stays abroad for students of English:

-If you are planning to become a teacher, you will have to go abroad to a country where English is the official language or the main language spoken for at least three months (twelve weeks) before registering to submit your Master thesis.
+If you are planning to become a teacher, then yes - you will have to go abroad to a country where English is the official language or the main language spoken for at least three months (twelve weeks) before registering to submit your Master thesis.

 Nonetheless, it is strongly recommended that all students of English complement their studies with a stay abroad in an English-speaking country, where possible for a year.
 You will profit from this period on many different levels – an improvement in your language skills is only one of the benefits.

 From experience we can say that such a stay abroad makes a major difference in the development of a wide-ranging and sophisticated understanding of the language, culture and society in the country visited, as well as contributing to subsequent academic success to an extent that cannot be overestimated.

 Please check the official criteria for an officially-recognised stay abroad for further information.
 You may choose to work or study – it’s up to you.

 Periods of study can involve one of Oldenburg's partner universities or an independent application as a "Free Mover".
 Advanced language courses are also acceptable as long as they are at an advanced (C1+ level).

 Any job or internship needs to be 'relevant for your course of studies'.
 This can be interpreted fairly broadly, so your time abroad does not have to involve working in a school or with young people, though these are obviously popular options!